tmehta12/LIFE748-Git-workshop/6_Adding_a_feature.md

 Update the `random-reads.py` script to take an optional length argument by updating the following line numbers.
 For this, I suggest using the text editor VScode by:
 > 1. copying the original code into a new file in VScode
-> 2. adding the lines below at the specified line numbers
+> 2. adding the lines below at the specified line numbers (make sure to properly indent)
 > 3. copying the new code into the `random-reads.py` file using:
 >> 3a. `nano random-reads.py`
 >>